 She let go of the stave and sighed, “It’s too late for me now.”

 I wanted her with us, so I had to show it.
 I released her from my grapple and got up to help her back to her feet.
 “It’s not too late,” I said.
 “We can get through this together, but only if you’re willing.”

 She looked down and nodded with acceptance.
-My heart was relieved once again.
+My heart fluttered.